Linen-dev/linen.dev/README.md

 - **Private communities**: In addition to public communities we also support private communities that require a password login to access the content.
 We use this feature for internal team discussions.
 - **Move threads and messages**: Linen let's you drag and drop messages and merge them into a single thread as well as move threads between channels.
 - **Discord Forum Support**: Linen will sync Discord and make the search engine friendly
+- **Private Channels**: Channels that are invite only within the community
+- **Direct messages**: Direct messages within the community

 ### Roadmap: